MomsFriendlyRobotCompany/the_collector/readme.md

 for each data series stored.

 This was written for a class I taught on robotics.
 It is meant to be simple and teach the students some things.
+There are probably better solutions out there, but I like this. :smirk:

 ## Setup